Electro-Harmonix Canyon Delay & Looper

 The Flashback still gets used, don't get me wrong.
 But my critisism with the flashback is how it mutes your signal to set the tempo.
 This fixed everything.
 Set the tempo by tapping the button in time to the music, and if you don't want to turn the effect on and off while setting the tempo?
 You can buy an external button for about £20 and plug it in to use exclusively as a tap-tempo.
 Just as versatile as the Flashback with many delay types, the button is very responsible, and controls feel beautiful.
 My go-to delay.

 As a digital multi-delay that is $110 cheaper than the Line 6 DL4, this pedal is incredible.
 Not only does it offer 11 different delays and a looper, but it can emulate non-delay pedals as well.
-On the EHX forums, gvelasco has discovered how, with some tweaking, the modulated delay can be made to sound like a traditional chorus, the octave delay can emulate a POG and the regular echo can be turned into a comb filter.
+On the EHX forums, gvelasco has discovered how, with some tweaking, the modulated delay can be made to sound like a traditional chorus and the octave delay can emulate a POG.
 That's not even where his discoveries stop!

 Its emulation of the veteran Deluxe Memory Man may serve as a suitable substitute for the larger real one, saving space on one's pedalboard.
 Guster enthusiasts may also find the reverb delay to work very well for the opening of "Dear Valentine," as I have.